The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Core Arguments

 \subsection{Power-Law SAT}

 We use a framework that \citet{shortProofs} introduced for the uniform SAT model.
-We prove lower bounds for the resolution width, which implies lower bounds for the resolution size and the tree-like resolution size, which then implies lower bounds for the running times of CDCL and DPLL solvers, respectively.
+We prove lower bounds for the resolution width, which imply lower bounds for the resolution size and the tree-like resolution size, which then imply lower bounds for the running times of CDCL and DPLL solvers, respectively.

 To bound the resolution width, we essentially have to show that different clauses do not overlap too heavily.
 Specifically, a formula has resolution width $\Omega(w)$ if \begin{inparaenum}[(1)] \item every set $S$ of at most $w$ clauses contains at least $|S|$ different variables and \item every set $S$ of $\frac{1}{3}w\le|S|\le\frac{2}{3}w$ clauses contains at least a constant fraction of unique variables. \end{inparaenum}